MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 - Previously, some time values that were passed to the concurrency library would overflow, for example, `condition_variable::wait_for(seconds::max())`.
 Now fixed, the overflows changed behavior on a seemingly random 29-day cycle (when uint32_t milliseconds accepted by underlying Win32 APIs overflowed).

-- The \<ctime> header now correctly declares `timespec` and `timespec_get` in namespace `std`, in addition to declaring them in the global namespace.
+- The \<ctime> header now correctly declares `timespec` and `timespec_get` in namespace `std`, and also declares them in the global namespace.

 ### Various fixes for containers

 - Many standard library internal container functions have been made private for an improved IntelliSense experience.
 Additional fixes to mark members as private are expected in later releases of MSVC.

 - Exception safety correctness problems wherein the node-based containers like `list`, `map`, and `unordered_map` would become corrupted were fixed.
 During a `propagate_on_container_copy_assignment` or `propagate_on_container_move_assignment` reassignment operation, we would free the container's sentinel node with the old allocator, do the POCCA/POCMA assignment over the old allocator, and then try to acquire the sentinel node from the new allocator.
-If this allocation failed, the container was corrupted and couldn't even be destroyed, as owning a sentinel node is a hard data structure invariant.
-This code was fixed to allocate the new sentinel node from the source container's allocator before destroying the existing sentinel node.
+If this allocation failed, the container was corrupted.
+It couldn't even be destroyed, as owning a sentinel node is a hard data structure invariant.
+This code was fixed to create the new sentinel node by using the source container's allocator before destroying the existing sentinel node.

 - The containers were fixed to always copy/move/swap allocators according to `propagate_on_container_copy_assignment`, `propagate_on_container_move_assignment`, and `propagate_on_container_swap`, even for allocators declared `is_always_equal`.

-- Added the overloads for container merge and extract member functions that accept rvalue containers, per [P0083 "Splicing Maps And Sets"](https://wg21.link/p0083r3)
+- Added the overloads for container merge and extract member functions that accept rvalue containers.
+For more information, see [P0083 "Splicing Maps And Sets"](https://wg21.link/p0083r3)

-### `std::basic_istream::read` processing of \\r\\n => \\n
+### `std::basic_istream::read` processing of `\r\n`` => `\n`

-`std::basic_istream::read` was fixed to not write into parts of the supplied buffer temporarily as part of \\r\\n => \\n processing.
+`std::basic_istream::read` was fixed to not write into parts of the supplied buffer temporarily as part of `\r\n` => `\n` processing.
 This change gives up some of the performance advantage that was gained in Visual Studio 2017 15.8 for reads larger than 4K in size.
 However, efficiency improvements from avoiding three virtual calls per character are still present.

 ### `std::bitset` constructor